|

 Will the Ballot Be Printed in Languages Other Than English?

-No. The ballot that will be sent to your school's Mock Election Coordinator will be in English.
+No. The ballot is in English.
 However, if someone in your school wants to prepare a ballot in one or more other languages, that is OK.
-That ballot must follow the same format as the English ballot so the election coordinator can total the votes easily and send the school's results online to School Perceptions by 3 p.m. on October 30, using the report form provided.
+That ballot must follow the same format as the English ballot so the election coordinator can total the votes easily and send the school's results online by 4 p.m. on October 29.

 Are There Curriculum Materials I Can Use to Prepare My Students to Vote?